sgneha/letsConnect/Process followed.md

 • We do a post request to login a user who has registered already.If any of the email is not in the db or password does not matches gives invalid credentials.
 • we do a post req with correct credentials token is generated and use this token in postman to GET auth user and it gives back that particular user.
-• save POst as Login user.
+• save Post as Login user.

 #### Profile API Routes